GSA-TTS/identity-handbook/_articles/deploying-sp-to-prod.md

   Tail the logs so you can follow the recycle process by shelling into an instance.
   Run `./bin/ssm-instance --newest asg-prod-migration` Then `tail -f /var/log/cloud-init-output.log` OR `tail -f /var/log/syslog` There might be a delay in being able to ssm into the migration because it takes a minute to kick off the script.
-Migration instance needs at least a minute, maybe  more before command works
+Migration instance needs at least a minute, maybe  more before command works.

   * **Step 6:**
-  Look for “complete/finished/success” language in the logs, it appears slightly above the end when the recycle finishes (might have to scroll up)
+  Look for “complete/finished/success” language in the logs, it appears slightly above the end when the recycle finishes (might have to scroll up).

   * **Step 7:**
-  Confirm config was updated/added by running rails console Run
+  This step is optional, but you can confirm the config was updated/added by running rails console.
-  `./bin/ssm-instance --newest asg-prod-idp`
-  `id-rails-console`
-  `sp = ServiceProvider.find_by(issuer: 'ISSUER-URN-HERE')`
-  `sp.attributes`
-  You will need to specify the reason you are running the console (checking config was updated).
+  You will need to specify the reason you are running the console.
-  The last line will output the service provider attributes.

   * **Step 8:**
   If config is updated as expected, you can run step 2 again to see the new instances as they come online.
 Once they have been online for 15 minutes, move to Step 9.